projectcontour/contour/design/gateway-apis-implementation.md

 Initially Contour can do the same work to move that same logic and expose Envoy via annotations on the Service Type=LoadBalancer.

-The future looking way to approach this is to utilize GatewayAPI fully and instead of exposing a service with type=LoadBalancer, Contour can create a GatewayClass, Gateway which selects a TCPRoute used to send traffic to the Envoy fleet.
+Additionally, Contour will support utilizing GatewayAPI itself fully and instead of exposing a service with type=LoadBalancer, Contour can create a GatewayClass, Gateway which selects a TCPRoute used to send traffic to the Envoy fleet.
-The details defined in the Contour configuration CRD will be used to pre-populate annotations that will be stored in a Kubernetes configmap and referenced from the GatewayClass.Spec.ParametersRef.
-The Gateway Stub controller will be utilized to configure a new Kubernetes Service with the annotations defined in the configmap on the GatewayClass and send traffic to Envoy.
+The Gateway controller responsible for the newly created Gateway (not Contour) will manage the work to get traffic to the Envoy service.
+Should an implementation not yet exist, a Gateway Stub controller could be utilized to configure a new Kubernetes Service with the annotations defined in the configmap on the GatewayClass and send traffic to Envoy.
+This stub controller is an open source, non-Contour managed resource and won't be supported directly by the project.
-Once implementers catch up, specific implementations will be utilized and the stub controller can be deprecated.

-New fields will be added to the Contour configuration file which will allow users to define the GVK of a resource used in the GatewayClass along with the ControllerName to be used.
+New fields will be added to the Contour configuration file which will allow users to optionally define the GVK of a resource used in the GatewayClass along with the ControllerName to be used.
 The Operator will still auto-create the GatewayClass/Gateway which will allow the operator to still maintain the proper listeners matching the Gateway Contour is processing, but allow for custom implementations without the need for code changes to Contour.

 ![alt_text](images/gatewayapi-external-gateway.jpg)